 - only one point of sale is allowed at a retail outlet

-- smoking products must only be kept at a retail outlet on the seller’s side of the point-of-sale, in a room or other place not accessed by customers (except for cigars in humidified rooms when accompanied by the supplier or employee).
+- smoking products must only be kept at a retail outlet on the seller’s side of the point-of-sale, above or below the counter, but not on the counter, in a room or other place not accessed by customers (except for cigars in humidified rooms that can be accessed by customers only when accompanied by the supplier or employee)

 A person must not sell, commercially supply or display ice pipes or bongs in or near a shop, including market stalls, in Queensland.

-As a retailer you are responsible for the appropriate sale of smoking related products.
-Both the employee and the retailer are liable for any breach of the laws regardless of who breaches it.
+As a retailer you are responsible for the appropriate sale of smoking products.
+Both the employee and the retailer can be liable for any breach of the laws regardless of who breaches it.
 Therefore, it is important to train staff appropriately.

 Staff training requirements